 Click on any service to view more information.

-The newborn assessment is performed gently and quickly, with the utmost care for your baby.
 Each newborn is assessed immediately upon birth, and treated if necessary, for infections, abnormalities or impediments to adapting to life outside the uterus.
 A full physical exam is provided within 24 hours of birth, checking—among other things—vital signs, hearing, range of motion, and the standard heel-prick blood sample to test for genetic, metabolic, or endocrine disorders.
 Our caring team explains tests and results, compassionately answering questions and discussing options.

 Breathing problems are a common complication in premature babies, but also in newborns with infections or other conditions arising from delivery or labor complications.
 Our neonatal team includes a highly trained nursing staff and respiratory therapy department, fully equipped to provide infant respiratory support, including non-invasive options.
 Respiratory support can include medications or delivery of air through small tubes into the baby’s nose with equipment such as a nasal CPAP (continuous positive airway pressure).